Julião Mateus Paulo

 Julião Mateus Paulo is an Angolan politician and former Secretary-General of the People's Movement for the Liberation of Angola (MPLA).
-He is widely known by his wartime nom de guerre, Dino Matross.
+He is widely known by his wartime nom de guerre, Dino Matrosse.

 He succeeded João Lourenço as MPLA Secretary-General at a December 2003 party congress.

 Paulo was the fourth candidate on the MPLA's national list in the September 2008 parliamentary election.
 He won a seat in this election, in which MPLA won an overwhelming majority in the National Assembly.